 My name is Angie, I’m a dessert enthusiast and a self-taught baker who started my own cupcake business from home.
 I know all about the art of baking and I enjoy simplifying this process, making it more accessible to all!

-In this article, I will explain whether or not baking powder is bad for your health, its potential risks and answer any further questions you may have on the topic.
+In this article, I will explain whether or not baking powder is unhealthy, its potential risks and answer any further questions you may have on the topic.

 Keep reading to learn more!